sokcheng/Kitsuchan-NG/README.md

 This bot uses the `rewrite` branch of `discord.py`.
 Install that and not the regular one.

+# Isn't this basically similar in concept to Twentysix26's Red bot?
+Why not just use that?

+It *is* basically similar.
+In fact, I recommend you use Red instead of `kitsuchan-ng` if you need something that's actually meant for serious work.
+Red has a far larger library of extensions, its codebase is more mature, and it has a good community of people behind it. `kitsuchan-ng` by contrast is a young, unproven bot with an unstable API and no community.

+So, if Red exists, why did I make this bot?
+Simple, it's for fun.
+I also made it because I hope to improve my own coding skills as it's being built.
+The code is released as open-source in hopes that perhaps someone else will find it useful, too.

 # How to run
 To install the `rewrite` branch, run the following: